How Tall Were the Vikings?

 The Vikings in Iceland Offer Us Some Clues.

-In 1958, Jon Steffanson composed an essay titled “Stature as a Criterion of the Nutritional Level of Viking Age Icelanders” in which he compiled known data about the heights of men and women found in Icelandic cemeteries that date to the Viking Age.
-Iceland is a fantastic place to do such research since the people who settled the island broadly qualify as Vikings.
+In 1958, Jon Steffanson composed an essay titled “Stature as a Criterion of the Nutritional Level of Viking Age Icelanders,” in which he compiled known data about the heights of men and women found in Icelandic cemeteries that date to the Viking Age.
+Iceland is a fantastic place to conduct such research, as the people who settled the island broadly qualify as Vikings.

 To summarise his findings, Steffanson looked at the bones of 86 individuals who lived and died in Iceland in the 10th century (except for a select few skeletons that predate the others).
 He found that the average man of the time stood between 171 and 175 cm tall, and the average woman stood between 157 and 161 cm tall.
-Interestingly, when Steffanson compared these figures to 20th century Icelanders, he found that the average height of both men and women had remained relatively consistent.
-Icelanders only began to grow taller, on average, starting in the 1950s, which is precisely what we tend to find in other European nations.
+Interestingly, when Steffanson compared these figures to 20th-century Icelanders, he found that the average height of both men and women had remained relatively consistent.
+Icelanders began to grow taller, on average, starting in the 1950s, a trend also observed in other European nations.

-Burials in Denmark and Sweden Offer us a few more Clues.
+Burials in Denmark and Sweden provide us with a few additional clues.

 Viking Age Scandinavians in Sweden and Denmark do not appear to have been any taller or shorter on average than their Icelandic counterparts.
 In his new book, The Age of the Vikings, Anders Winroth explores the subject of heights not to answer the question of how tall the Vikings were, but how their heights fluctuated as a criterion for how healthy and well-fed these populations were (similar to what Jon Steffensen had done for Icelanders in 1958).
 To investigate the issue, he looked at the Fjälkinge gravesite in Sweden, and he writes of the Viking Age skeletons:

-Concerning the averages, these heights are on par with those of the Icelanders of the same period.
+Regarding the averages, these heights are comparable to those of the Icelanders of the same period.
 What’s more interesting is that the Fjälkinge contains graves of generations who were buried before and after the Viking Age.
-These graves show a slight dip in the average heights of men and women in the Viking Age.
+These graves indicate a slight decline in the average heights of men and women during the Viking Age.
 From this gravesite (and this site alone), it appears that Scandinavians were shorter during the Viking Age than before and afterward.
-What these findings indicate is that Viking Age Scandinavians may have experienced a period of hunger that stunted the growth of several generations.
-If the theory that climate change during that time caused food shortages that pushed the Vikings to raid in the first place, the results make perfect sense.
+These findings suggest that Viking Age Scandinavians may have experienced a period of famine that stunted the growth of several generations.

-In Denmark, similar research has been done to find the average heights of men and women during the Viking Age.
-This research, as summarised by Mr. Winroth, found the following: “The average height of Viking Age skeletons in Denmark is 171 for men and 158 centimeters for women.” (pg.
-163)
+“The average height of Viking Age skeletons in Denmark is 171 for men and 158 centimeters for women.”

 How Did the Vikings Compare to Other Europeans of the Day?

-Looking at data from archaeological findings, Richard Steckel of Ohio State University, in his essay Health and Nutrition in the Preindustrial Era: Insights from a Millennium of Average Heights in Northern Europe, found that Vikings Age Scandinavians were no taller on average than people in other places at that time, including the British Isles and Mainland Europe.
-The data reveal a slight height advantage for Viking Age Scandinavians compared with the Anglo-Saxons, but the disparity between their average heights can be explained by the sample sizes used, where the Anglo-Saxon sample was much larger than the Scandinavian one.
+Looking at data from archaeological findings, Richard Steckel of Ohio State University, in his essay Health and Nutrition in the Preindustrial Era: Insights from a Millennium of Average Heights in Northern Europe, found that Viking Age Scandinavians were no taller on average than people in other places at that time, including the British Isles and Mainland Europe.
+The data reveal a slight height advantage for Viking Age Scandinavians compared to the Anglo-Saxons, but the disparity between their average heights can be attributed to the sample sizes used, where the Anglo-Saxon sample was significantly larger than the Scandinavian one.

 Things to Keep in Mind About the Vikings.